hafizalk/morsecipher/README.md

 Please note that you are completely responsible for how you use this application, including your sharing of the results of any operation performed by the app such as Morse-encoding or scrambling confidential messages, on any platform of your choosing to your intended recipient using available sharing tools on your Apple device such as copy/paste SMS or iMessage.
 So with this in mind, all necessary caution must be taken when using the app particularly for encoding/scrambling sensitive/confidential information and when sharing the result of this with the recipent.

+## Contact the Developer
+Click on the <strong>View on GitHub<strong> button above to redirect to the github repository in order to raise any github issues, feature requests or provide general feedback for this project.
+Alternatively, reach out to me via email at <alakohafiz@ymail.com>.